Challenges will take place on Friday, April 3.

 C. Transfer Learning: Explore the generalizability of a Diabetic Retinopathy (DR) grading system.
 The robust and generalizable models are expected to be developed to solve clinical issues in reality.

-Challenge 6: 5th ISBI Cell Tracking Challenge
+Challenge 6: 5th ISBI Cell Tracking Challenge (PM Session)

 Abstract: The Cell Tracking Challenge is a well-established competition, with the primary aim of objectively benchmarking state-of-the-art cell segmentation and tracking methods over a diverse and annotated repository of multidimensional time-lapse image data of cells and nuclei captured using different light microscopy modalities.
 In its fifth edition, the scope of the challenge will be broadened by adding two datasets from a previously not covered modality of bright-field microscopy and one difficult dataset of developing Tribolium Castaneum embryo (full 3D+time videos as compared to their 3D cartographic projections released in the fourth edition last year).
 Finally, a silver segmentation ground truth corpus will be released for the training videos of nine previously existing datasets to facilitate the tuning of competing methods.